lisaegede/MyShell/README.txt

 Building a Shell
 Name: Lisa Egede
-Email Address: lisaegede@ou.edu

-My Approach: (Going off of my previous project1 implementation) When executing morph and mimic, I decided to combine both morph and mimic to increase efficiency.
+My Approach: When executing morph and mimic, I decided to combine both morph and mimic to increase efficiency.
 When I call the -r using either morph or mimic, I utilize the same function by checking see whether or not a mimic or morph is passed.
 Another tool that I implemented, is making use of system using execvp.
 I created a system function using fork to utilize this, and referenced it frequently, instead of copying and pasting code.
 I also made use of strcat, because it allowed me to create the directories, and made it easier for me to keep track of each directory I traversed through.

 ***********************************************************
 A declaration of references: